Glenwood House: The location where Ana Kriégel was murdered

 Flowers

-This Google Street View image was taken in March of 2022.
+This Google Street View image was taken in March 2022.

-The house had been plagued by anti-social activity for years before Kriégel's murder.
-According to local residents, the fire brigade was regularly putting out fires at the property.
+The house was a hot spot for anti-social activity in the years prior to Kriégel's murder.
+Local residents said that the fire brigade was regularly putting out fires at the property.

-Months before, a local historical society contacted Fingal County Council to express their concerns about anti-social behavior at the Glenwood House.
+Months before her death, a local historical society contacted Fingal County Council to express their concerns about anti-social behavior at the Glenwood House.
 Although the council raised these concerns with the owners, no changes were made.

 Crime scene